 Of all the various components that will make up your new computer, the CPU offers the most direct set of choices.
 The first choice is between Intel or AMD.
 The second choice is which version of those two chipsets you want.
 For Intel, the options are i5, i7, or the newer i9 chipsets.
 For AMD, the choice will be one of the Ryzen chipsets.

 If you spend a few more dollars and get a higher-performing CPU, you can increase the useful life of your new PC considerably.
 However, spending the tremendous amount of money Intel is currently demanding for the latest i9 chips, for example, will likely blow your budget.
 A general rule of thumb is to buy the best CPU from the generation before the newest generation.
-For Intel in 2018 that is the 8th generation CPU.

 4. Graphics card